Priyanka Gandhi offers worship at Attukal temple | Entertainment

 She laterleft for a public meetingin a coastal hamlet at Valiyathura.

-On Pongala day, women converge in the grounds and both sides of the highways, roads and bylines across the city, unmindful of the scorching midsummer heat.
+On Pongala day, women converge in the grounds and both sides of the highways, roads and bylanes across the city, unmindful of the scorching midsummer heat.

 They prepare 'pongala', a mix of rice, jaggery and scraped coconut in fresh earthen or metal pots in makeshift brick stoves to please the Goddess.